Advertisement

 The story presents two themes that are woven throughout the production: the impact of individual actions and the value of considering different points of view continue to surface throughout the hour-long show.

-This includes a retelling of another chapter, “In Which Eeyore Has a Birthday and Gets Two Presents”.
+This includes a retelling of another chapter, “In Which Eeyore Has a Birthday and Gets Two Presents.”
 The scene finds Eeyore (Gideon McDonald) sprawled in a pile of trash, moaning with a familiar and nostalgic gloom: “No tail, no birthday, and covered in trash.”
 When Pooh and Piglet happen upon their friend, they are shocked that his birthday has arrived uncelebrated, and they dutifully rush off to secure presents.
-When Pooh absentmindedly eats the Hostess HoneyBun and Piglet pops the balloon that each were planning to give as a gift, the day looks dark for Eeyore (a welcome anodyne for his chipper companions and perhaps the most relatable figure for trash-exhausted viewers).
+When Pooh absentmindedly eats the Hostess HoneyBun and Piglet pops the balloon that each was planning to give as a gift, the day looks dark for Eeyore (a welcome anodyne for his chipper companions and perhaps the most relatable figure for trash-exhausted viewers).
 Vowing to cheer Eeyore up, Pooh and Piglet submit that perhaps clearing up the trash will help make him feel better.
 And lo and behold!
 In a Philadelphia trashcan ironically played by a Philadelphia recycling bin, Eeyore finds not only his tail but the joy of trash art and positive civic impact.

 “One thing I can do”

 Just as A. A. Milne was writing for children in 1926, Rose Farrell is writing for children in 2024.
-The context has changed dramatically, even from the chronological halfway mark of the Disney’s musical 1968 production.
+The context has changed dramatically, even from the chronological halfway mark of Disney’s musical 1968 production.
 Robin (Madeline Burk) is wide-eyed and relentlessly ingenuous, having laid aside Christopher Robin’s serious air; Pooh has become more driven, more upbeat, and more solutions-oriented; while still in the dumps, Eeyore is less endearingly absentminded; perhaps most evidently, Piglet has evolved into a figure of both reasonable and relatable worries (though perhaps it’s the reviewer who’s become more of a worrier).

 Almost in place of whimsy, the show emphasizes the power of individuals, however small, to make a difference, however small, on the environment—however small.